Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step3.md

 5. Prepare **sd_dir** directory.

-   KV260 platform creation can skip this step because with KV260 Starter Kit, we use the pre-built SD card image.
+   KV260 platform creation can skip this step because KV260 Starter Kit workflow uses the pre-built SD card image.

    Contents in this directory can be packaged to FAT32 partition of sd_card.img by v++ package tool.
 Usually we will store boot.scr and system.dtb in this directory.
 Since KV260 workflow uses the pre-built SD card, rather than the v++ package generated sd_card.img, we can skip adding contents to this directory.